Updated September 2021

 Main Street Beach, Vermilion – This lovely beach in a coastal community boasts several unique sites and amenities.
 Fun rentals, such as giant beach umbrellas, are available on site in-season.
 An observation deck with seating makes the view overlooking the beach easy to photograph.
 The lovely Vermilion Lighthouse adds something extra to your beach pic.
 Main Street Beach is another great place to catch a gorgeous Lake Erie sunset.

-“Greetings from” murals, Sandusky and Port Clinton – These larger-than-life art installations painted on the outside of buildings, literally are meant to welcome you to our destination in the style of an old-fashioned post card.
-In Sandusky, the mural is located on the back side of the Sandusky State Theatre and features images of iconic Sandusky views, such as the Cedar Point skyline.
-A similar mural in Port Clinton is located on the west-facing wall of the Clinton House Restaurant downtown.
+“Greetings from” murals, Port Clinton and Vermilion – These larger-than-life art installations painted on the outside of buildings, literally are meant to welcome you to our destination in the style of an old-fashioned post card.
+In Port Clinton, this mural is located on the west-facing wall of the Clinton House Restaurant downtown and is a popular selfie spot.
+Vermilion has the Postcard Project, featuring 15 mural-sized vintage postcard paintings.
+The "Greetings from" postcard is located on the south-facing exterior of Tiffany's Flowers & Gifts on Main St.